What is an Older Child Adoption?

 - Once you find the child that you would like to adopt, Building Blocks Adoption Service Inc. will work with that child’s caseworker and you, the adoptive family in completing the requirements to adopt the child you desire.

 Our adoption agency can assist Ohio families with the necessary training, home study, paperwork requirements and legal direction/advice for an older child adoption.

 It is time to make a difference in the life of a child waiting for a family in which he/she can belong.

 $6,500 not including finalization fees or multiple placements.

 Subsidies may be available for children being adopted within the state programs.
-Some states are willing to pay agency fees once a family is matched with a child or sibling groups.
+Some states do pay agency fees once a family is matched with a child or sibling groups.

-Building Blocks Adoption is licensed by the State of Ohio to perform adoption services including assisting with the match of a child in state foster care systems with adoptive families.
-Building Blocks Adoption will be your advocate when seeking a placement of a child from state foster care systems.
+Building Blocks Adoption is licensed by the State of Ohio to perform adoption services including assisting with the match of an older child with adoptive families.
+Our adoption agency will be your advocate when seeking a placement of a child from state foster care systems.